Enakhimionsam/Home-page-sam/planning/interviews.md

 - He speaks English and Yoruba and he is currently learning Dutch.
 - He follows a course Hack Your Future course in Brussels.

+# Ambitions
+- He want to be a creative web developer where he can create an application to detect Carbon dioxide emission in every area.
+- He want to be a research scientist.

-# Hobby
+# Interests
 - He likes cooking.
 - He likes fixing computer gadgets.
 - He likes research.

-# Ambitions
-- He want to be a creative web developer where he can create an application to detect Carbon dioxide emission in every area.
-- He want to be a research scientist.

 # Follow-Up Interview
 - He participated in climate change events where he was awarded a global ambassador for the world sustainable development in Germany.